biopet/filterseatleseq/README.md

 #### Tool - Filter

 This tool can filter a seattle seq file.
 A given bed file will only select variants inside this regions.
+Filtering on specific fields is also possible.

 #### Tool - MergeGenes

+This tool can merge gene counts from the filter step into 1 combined matrix.
+Genes that are not there will be filled with 0.